ETC-A/etca-spec/base-isa.md

 - 8 16 bit registers
 - 4 flags set upon (some) ALU operations: Zero (`Z`), Negative (`N`), Carry (`C`), Overflow (`V`)
 - CPU Execution starts at address 0x8000
-  - This is only relevant if one or more extension are implemented which expose the instruction pointer in some way.
+  - This is not relevant for the ISA with no extensions.

 # Base Instructions

 This is a group of 16 bit fixed width instructions.
-The motivation for the chosen instructions is to be both complete and easy to build in game.

 The highest two bits of the first byte are a format marker: